Comicly69/Abtme/README.md

 [Mint](https://github.com/Comicly69/mint) (Cross os package manager)

-[Beanie](https://github.com/Comicly69/beanie) (Project aimed to open-soruce common viruses and find fixes for them)
+[Beanie](https://github.com/Comicly69/beanie) (Project aimed to help users block malicious attacks before they happen using firewalls)

+[Kinetic](https://github.com/Comicly69/kinetic) (A nfc-based card to be your entire wallet in one card, with multi-currency capabilities and support for all cards globally, It is one card, infinite possiblities)

 # Skills